schollz/howmanypeoplearearound/README.md

 ### Run forever

-You can add `--loop` to make this run forever and append new lines the file:
+You can add `--loop` to make this run forever and append new lines an output file, `test.json`:

 ```bash
 $ howmanypeoplearearound -o test.json -a wlan1 --loop